Bjorn-Strom/FSS/docs/documentation/Feliz.md

 I did however find that there isn't much to gain by doing this.

-The equivalent styling in Feliz with Fss is:
+The equivalent styling in Feliz with normal Fss is:

 ```fsharp
 Html.div [